-In her first piece for WhichPLM in 2018, resident digital printing expert Debbie McKeegan shares the success of digitally printed fashion.
+In her second piece for WhichPLM in 2018, resident digital printing expert Debbie McKeegan shares the success of digitally printed fashion.
 Debbie is the CEO of TexIntel – an expert advisory practice serving the Creative, Digital and Print Textile manufacturing Industry.

 The Fashion industry is no stranger to disruption, and it’s facing a global reform.
 Driven by consumer trends, it’s now struggling to cope with the Fast Fashion business model it created.
 In order to remain profitable, the market must now produce multiple, season-less collections on demand and that’s no easy task for large and small companies across the globe.

 Without digital printing technology this wouldn’t be possible.
 Digital print is one of the key drivers within the sector and it’s pushing the market place forward at an accelerated rate, as the availability of digitally printed fabric print providers, or companies printing inhouse booms so will diversity within the fashion market.

 Fashion Fabric Digital Print has broken the one billion sq metre barrier this year, and is forecast to double over the next three years.